 Maybe you even know someone that’s living with joint or back pain.
 Wouldn’t it be nice to gift them the pain relief a hot tub offers?

-Can you trade in your old hot tub towards a new tub?
-Some dealers may be amenable to trade ins, especially when new spas are in short supply.
+Can you trade in your old hot tub for a new tub?
+Some dealers may be amenable to trade-ins, especially when new spas are in short supply.

 Not getting a new tub?
 Maybe you can trade it for other interesting stuff.
 Hit up the classifieds and see what you can find!

 Ok, maybe this was the most obvious suggestion of all, but seriously, you should only try to sell your spa if it is in good working order.
 If you know the pump is about to die, make sure you disclose that information to the buyer.
 You don’t want them to have big-time problems and come back to you.

 As with any sale, you need to manage your expectations as far as what you can get for the spa.
 The fact that you bought it for $10K 10 years ago doesn’t mean anything.
 What’s more, there’s no valuation book for used spas, so you’re really flying blind.

 Maybe the most fun of all, let your creative talents reveal themselves by repurposing your spa.
 Ideas include:

 - Extra Large Cat Box

 - Hydroponics Lab

 Do you have any tips or tricks for getting rid of a spa?
 Let me know in the comments below!